Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (C) That the applicant is physically, mentally and

 professionally capable of practicing medicine with reasonable judgment, skill and safety.
-In determining physical, mental and professional capacity under this Section the Licensing Board may, upon a showing of a possible incapacity, compel an applicant to submit to a mental or physical examination and evaluation, or both, in the same manner as provided in Section 22 and may condition or restrict any license, subject to the same terms and conditions as are provided for the Disciplinary Board under Section 22 of this Act.
+In determining physical, mental and professional capacity under this Section the Medical Board may, upon a showing of a possible incapacity, compel an applicant to submit to a mental or physical examination and evaluation, or both, in the same manner as provided in Section 22 and may condition or restrict any license, subject to the same terms and conditions as are provided for the Medical Board under Section 22 of this Act.

 (D) That if the applicant seeks to practice medicine